Bedrock-OSS/bedrock-wiki-legacy/docs/documentation/tick.json.md

 ## Known Issues

-While this is a useful file if you're trying to stary away from using repeating command blocks in-game, it is known for starting to executing function files before the world has fully loaded.
-This might cause unintended command behavior and crashes, thus it's recommeded not to use this file excessivley.
+While this is a useful file if you're trying to stray away from using repeating command blocks in-game, it is known for starting to executing function files before the world has fully loaded.
+This might cause unintended command behavior and crashes, thus it's recommended not to use this file excessively.